BrandonjBradley/CS-4120/Documentation/Initial Schedule.md

 #Week 1
 1. Create schedule
 2. Create a GitHub repsitory
- -	add collaborators
+ -	Add collaborators
- -	make a first commit
+ -	Make a first commit
 3. Contact advisor
  -	Ask for algorithm rules clarification
  -	Investigate which version(s) of Microsoft office must be supported